utk-cs340-fall22/Suggestify/sprint2/ttulsi01.md

 * Issue #59: [Email/Password sign in authentication](https://github.com/utk-cs340-fall22/suggestify.github.io/issues/59)

 # What you did not do
-* Added a script from firebase to login with facebook or google but it's not working.
+* I added a script from firebase to log in with Facebook but it's not working completely.
+I need to fix this issue.

 # What problems you encountered
 * After user login with the email/password it should clear their email and password and redirect to the login page.
 I could not get that to work.